hackclub/hackclub/workshops/sprite_creator/README.md

     else:
       turtle.color(color)
 ```

 This part is going to seem really weird if you've never heard of [color hex codes](https://www.techopedia.com/definition/29788/color-hex-code).
 You can represent colors in a form named hexadecimal, rather than our regular decimal system.
-In these two lines, we are getting the first two places after the # symbol, which represent our red in RGB.
+In these two lines, we are getting the first two places after the `#` symbol, which represents our red in RGB.
 We are then converting them to decimal and subtracting from 255 because we are inverting the color.
 Also, in the else statement set the color to the color string.
 This means the user most likely just entered the color word, in which case we cannot invert it.

 <img src="https://cloud-aevez7g72.vercel.app/0screenshot__1470_.png" width="380" alt="Color picker">

-If you search "color picker" on Google, you get access to a slider that can be moved around to pick a color.
+If you search "color picker" on Google, you'll see a slider that can be moved around to pick a color.
 The hex code at the bottom is the same that you will use when creating your sprites.

 ```py
 if (invert):